-Your email log can get intercepted and a scammer would get hold of your bank account number and other important information.
-If you have a transaction you intend to complete, they might they go ahead and help you complete it without your notice.
+Your email log can get intercepted, and a scammer would get hold of your bank account number and other important information.
+If you have a transaction you intend to complete, they might go ahead and help you complete it without your notice.

 In other cases, the scammer might set up a mail redirection without your knowledge.
-Your personal data such as your SSN, utility bills, etc., can also be stolen.
+Your data, such as your SSN, utility bills, etc., can also be stolen.

-This isn’t your fault and it rarely happens.
-In situations when you make a transactions, payments, or make payment online, your information can be accessed if it falls into the wrong hand.
+This isn’t your fault, and it rarely happens.
+In situations when you make transactions, payments, or make payment online, your information can be accessed if it falls into the wrong hand.

-Several financial companies experience data breach, so it isn’t something out of the extraordinary.
+Several financial companies experience a data breach, so it isn’t something out of the extraordinary.
 You have no control over the next line of action if your financial institution experiences a data breach.
-They always do fix it themselves even without you being aware.
+They always do fix it themselves, even without you being aware.

 Social Media Interaction

 One of the popular ways scammers get hold of your bank information is via social interactions.
 I guess you might have come across people holding “giveaways” online.
-Giveaways simply means “giving out money to interested participants”.
+Giveaways mean “giving out money to interested participants.”

-In this situation, you are asked to drop your bank account information and a certain amount would be paid to your bank.
-After dropping your account number, a scammer picks it up and do whatever he wants with your details.
+In this situation, you are asked to drop your bank account information, and a certain amount would be paid to your bank.
+After dropping your account number, a scammer picks it up and does whatever he wants with your details.

-In extreme situation, the scammers interacts with you to find out certain information about yourself like;
+In extreme situations, the scammers interact with you to find out certain information about yourself like;

 - Your pet’s name